Blood Transfusions

 Benefits of Blood Transfusions

-• Improvement in Oxygen Delivery: Transfusions increase the number of red blood cells, enhancing the blood’s capacity to carry oxygen to tissues and organs.
+• Improvement in Oxygen Delivery: Blood transfusions increases red blood cell count, boosting oxygen delivery to tissues and organs.

-• Enhanced Clotting Ability: Platelet transfusions help improve the blood’s ability to clot, reducing the risk of excessive bleeding in patients with low platelet counts.
+• Enhanced Clotting Ability: Platelet transfusions prevent excessive bleeding, essential for newborns with low platelet counts.

-• Replacement of Missing Components: Plasma transfusions provide essential proteins and clotting factors, aiding patients with liver disease or severe infections.
+• Replacement of Essential Components: Plasma transfusions supply proteins and clotting factors, helping newborns with infections or liver-related issues.

 Pre-Transfusion Testing